ceylanopuz07/Selling-Theatre-Tickets-Automation/README.md

 # Selling-Theatre-Tickets-Automation

-The aim of this project used object-oriented design patterns by Java Swing and PostgreSQL database technology.
+The aim of this project is using object-oriented design patterns in PostgreSQL database technology and by Java Swing.